 The prioritisation of these three challenges should be done on the basis of the analysis of the areas of the economy mentioned in Section 2) a), and detailed below, by selecting the obstacles that are considered to pose a bigger challenge to the competitiveness, job creation and social inclusion.
-Normally, each key challenge should refer only to one of the areas in Section 2) a) but in some cases it may refer to more than one area (or part of these) if there is a very clear connection between these with the identified challenge.
+Key challenge should refer either directly to one of the areas in Section 2) a) or it may refer to more than one area (or part of these) if there is a very clear connection between these with the identified challenge.
 In that case, this link should be clearly explained and the reforms proposed should address them in a comprehensive manner.
+A particular attention should be paid to the latter.
+For example, if the key challenge identifies an issue with labour market transition of young people that are due to skills mismatches, relevant reform measures linked to education (general pre-university, vocational, tertiary) as well as to employment policies should be considered.

 It is expected that each key challenge identified in this section must be accompanied by one (or several) reform measures to adequately address it.
-At least one of the three key challenges should pertain to human capital and social policies (employment, education, social protection and health).
+At least one of the three key challenges should pertain to human capital and social policies (employment, education, social protection and healthcare).